takahideiwai/PasswordCracking/readme.md

 docker run -d -p 80 pass
 ```
 ## Usage
-After typing the command, the container will be accessible by opening the web browser from your own computer and typing.
+After typing the command, the container will be accessible by opening the web browser from your own computer.
 You will be able to figure out the portnumber by typing in
 ```bash
 docker ps